All Episodes

 But anyway, they're publicly voicing encouragement for another person to run.

-Moulton is the leader of the resistance to Pelosi, and he said the kind of new leader that we need for this party.
+Moulton is the leader of the resistance to Pelosi, and he said, the kind of new leader that we need for this party.

 Several prominent Democrats stepping forward to back Pelosi.

-Eric Holder now is he's stepped in and Bobby Rush, Maxine Waters.
+Eric Holder now is he's stepped in and Bobby Rush, Maxime Waters, and Fudge is now saying she's considering it.

 You know, I won't give myself a hard Friday deadline, but it'll be close to that, or I'll go home for Thanksgiving and talk to my family.

-It's gonna be interesting.
+It's going to be interesting.

 All right, when we come back, a lot more ground to get to.